jbcodeforce/jbcodeforce.github.io/docs/techno/minikube.md

 minikube status
 ```

-To point the docker CLI to minikube docker environment:
+To point the docker CLI to minikube docker environment: When we run Docker commands on our local machine, by default they interact with our local Docker daemon.
+However, Minikube runs its own Docker daemon inside its VM/container environment.
+Therefore images we build locally aren't automatically available to Minikube's Kubernetes cluster.
+When you define Kubernetes resources that reference Docker images, Minikube will look for them in its own Docker registry.

 ```sh
 eval $(minikube -p <profile> docker-env)
 ```

+Switch the Docker CLI to communicate with Minikube's Docker daemon instead of the local one.
+This avoids having to push images to an external registry just to test them in Minikube.

 ### With podman driver